1johanperez/brivio-react-weather-app/README.md

-# brivio-react-weather-app
+# brivo-react-weather-app

-Brivio's front-end coding challenge!
+Brivo's front-end coding challenge!

 Frontend Engineer Coding Assignment Task: Create a weather app in React using the OpenWeatherMap API.
 Objective: The objective of the assignment is to display a solid understanding of the following concepts: